Learning Hard Retrieval Decoder Attention for Transformers: Experiment

-We further examine the performance of using hard retrieval attention for cross attention networks on all WMT 17 news translation tasks, using the same setting of the Transformer Base on the WMT 14 En-De task.
+We further examine the performance of using hard retrieval attention for decoder attention networks on all WMT 17 news translation tasks, using the same setting of the Transformer Base as on the WMT 14 En-De task.
 Results are shown in Table \ref{tab:verify}.

-Table \ref{tab:verify} shows that hard retrieval attention is able to lead to competitive performances in all tested language pairs in both translation directions, on datasets range from $0.2M$ sentence pairs to $52.02$ sentence pairs.
-The largest performance loss ($-0.36$ BLEU) is on the Cs-En task.
+Table \ref{tab:verify} shows that hard retrieval attention is able to match the performance in all tested language pairs in both translation directions, with training sets ranging from $0.2$M to $52.02$M sentence pairs.
+The largest performance loss ($-0.26$ BLEU) is on the Cs-En task.